HVAC emergency in Chicago? Call Bernie's Heating & A/C Service now! Same-day service available for all heating and cooling emergencies.

 Our take: Surprisingly good for $80.
 Works fine if you don't need sensors.

-Bring your own or buy from us—we don't mark up retail pricing.
+Bring your own or buy from us—we dont mark up retail pricing.
+Most folks in Lakeview and Lincoln Park just grab one from Best Buy before we come.

-If your home has a C-wire already and you're comfortable with electrical work, yes.
-But if you see only 4 wires (R, W, Y, G), you're missing the C-wire.
+If your home has a C-wire already and your comfortable with electrical work, yes.
+But if you see only 4 wires (R, W, Y, G), your missing the C-wire.
 Installing without it causes frequent disconnects, battery drain, or furnace board damage.
-Our service call to fix DIY installs is $150—might as well do it right from the start.
+We get calls to fix DIY installs all the time from folks in Uptown and North Center—our service call is $150, so might as well do it right from the start.

 EPA estimates 8% savings on heating/cooling from proper programming.
-The real savings come from geofencing (turning down when nobody's home) and usage insights.
-If you currently leave heat at 72° while you're at work, yes—big savings.
-If you already manually adjust daily, minimal savings.
+The real savings come from geofencing (turning down when nobodys home) and usage insights.
+If you currently leave heat at 72° while your at work, yes—big savings.
+If you already manualy adjust daily, minimal savings.

-C-wire installation, compatibility testing, and complete setup included.
+C-wire installation, compatability testing, and complete setup included.
 All brands, all systems.
+Homeowners across Sauganash, Edison Park, and all over Chicago trust us with there smart thermostat installs.

 Smart Thermostat Installation: $250-$350